History of football in England: Public school football

 By the 1820s, other public schools began to devise their own versions of football, rules of which were verbally agreed and handed down over many years.
 Each school (e.g., Eton, Harrow and Winchester) had its own variations.
 Albert Pell, a former Rugby pupil who went to Cambridge University in 1839, began organising football matches there but, because of the different school variations, a compromise set of rules had to be found.
 By 1843, a set of rules is believed to have been in existence at Eton which allowed handling of the ball to control it, but not running with it in the hand and not passing it by hand.
 The first known 11–a–side games took place at Eton where the "dribbling game" was popular.
 The written version of Rugby School Football Rules in 1845 allowed the ball to be carried and passed by hand.
 The Rugby rules are the earliest that are definitely known to have been written and were a major step in the evolution of Rugby league and Rugby Union.

 Eton introduced referees and linesmen, who were at that time called umpires.
 In 1847, another set of public school rules was created at Harrow which, like Eton, played the "dribbling game".
 Winchester had yet another version of the game.
 The original Cambridge University Rules were written in 1848 by students who were still confused by different rules operating at the various schools.
 This was the first attempt at codifying the rules of association football (i.e., the "dribbling" game) as distinct from rugby football.
 Unfortunately, no copy of the original Cambridge Rules has survived.
-The essential difference in the two codes was always that association football did not allow a player to run with the ball in his hands or pass it by hand to a colleague, though players were allowed to touch and control the ball by hand.
+The essential difference in the two codes was always that association football did not allow a player to run with the ball in his hands or pass it by hand to a teammate, though players were allowed to touch and control the ball by hand.